naviserver-project/naviserver/README.md

 ### 3i.
 Cross-Compiling for Windows 64-bit (using gcc/mingw)

-Some settings for Mingw may not be automatically detected.
+Some Mingw settings may not be auto-detected.
 Specify them explicitly:

 ```bash
 ./configure --host=x86_64-w64-mingw32 --enable-64-bit \